 Every 10 minutes, somewhere in the world, an adolescent girl dies as a result of violence.
-Worldwide, approximately 15 million adolescent girls between the ages of 15 and 19 have experienced forced sexual intercourse or sexual acts at some point in their lives.
+Nearly one in five girls is sexually abused at least once in her life.
 In the United States, 18 percent of girls report that by age 17 they have been victims of a sexual assault or abuse at the hands of another adolescent.

 Why are women and girls so often the victims of violence?